jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_fstrings.rst

     NameError: name 'last_name' is not defined

-* I add the name to the parentheses to define it in :ref:`the factory function<test person factory>`
+* I add the name to the parentheses to define it in the :ref:`factory function<test person factory>`

   .. code-block:: python
     :linenos: